mshartz/jwt-intruder/README.md

 <img width="1010" height="429" alt="Image" src="https://github.com/user-attachments/assets/58098577-c226-4950-9233-5dfdfe02037f" />

 After applying the configuration using the `Apply Configuration` button, users can send the request to Intruder.
 In the Intruder tab, select the entire JWT as the payload, and select the desired payload.
+Under Payload Processing, select `Invoke Burp Extension` and select `JWT - Signing Processor`.
 Current implementation only supports basic `Sniper` attacks, but development on additional functionality is pending.

 __IMPORTANT NOTE__: DISABLE URL ENCODING OF SPECIAL CHARACTERS!!!!
 This took the developer an unfortunately long time to realize.
 Please save yourselves the frustration.